PencilVoid/neocities-pencilvoid/README.md

 Game code (the code used for the games available at this website) are also licensed under GNU General Public License v3.

 Non-code game assets and other art (vector and raster images used to decorate pages, and images featured in [the gallery](https://pencilvoid.neocities.org/art)) of my own creation are licensed under [CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/) unless stated otherwise.
-This means that you can reuse them, but ony non-commercially and under the pre-tense that derivative works are not distributed.
+This means that you can reuse them, but ony non-commercially and under the condition that derivative works are not distributed.

 Video game screenshots are licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 Do whatever you want with them.
 Credit is not required at all but appreciated nonetheless.